JosefGisis/ES6-TypeScript-design-patterns/src/SOLID/README.md

 ## SOLID Design Principles

+This directory contains an interpreter for evaluating boolean expressions.
+It utilizes several design patterns (namely _interpreter_) while conforming to SOLID principles.
+If any design pattern requires violating SOLID principles, a note will specify the violation as part of the design pattern.

 The SOLID design principles provide a set of guidelines for creating extensible, modifiable, clear, and error resilient object-oriented code.

 #### S. Single Responsibility Principle